AdaCore/gnatstudio/docs/users_guide/environment.rst

   :file:`registry-gps-{version}.reg` in the root of your GPS installation, and double-click it.
 Then confirm that you want to apply it in the dialog that appears.

+*Copy/Paste crash GPS running on forwarded X11 display*

+  It is possible to run GPS on remote machine using X11 display forwarding feature of :command:`ssh`.
+But copy/paste operation could cause GPS to crash, if untrusted forwarding (:command:`ssh -X`) is used.
+  Use :command:`ssh -Y` option or the ForwardX11Trusted directive in ssh_config to setup trusted X11 forwarding and avoid GPS crash.